chauhankiran/lake/README.md

 $ npm i
 ```

 4. Rename the `.env.example` to `.env` and the adjust the variables inside.
-The project is tested against PostgreSQL.
+The project is tested against MySQL.

 5. Run the migrations.